Homepage > Journal > How to design applications for children?

 Gamification, among other things, is a way of making digital products more attractive.

-Crazy Coin – an example of a game based on gamification mechanisms.
+Animal Kingdom: Coin Raid — an example of a game based on gamification mechanisms.

 Incorporating elements of competition and motivation into the logic of their operation into their functionalities makes the application much more attractive.